OCA/ai/ai_oca_bridge/readme/CONFIGURE.md

 Adds a new item called record with all the fields.

-### Record Payload (v0)

-Adds all the fields directly on the payload.
-It will be removed on 17.0.

 ## Asynchronous and synchronous calls

 The new system allows asynchronous and synchronous calls.
 Asynchronous calls makes sense when the task to be processed don't need to be immediate.
 For example, reviewing an invoice and leave a comment with the result.
 The same would happen with a chat message.